Skip to Content

 How does submission work?

 All submissions undergo peer review by the NCODA Poster Committee.
-NCODA does not hold publishing rights to external abstracts or information—our goal is to provide a platform for NCODA members to share and learn.
-If selected and approved, all non-sponsor-related presenters must register as complimentary NCODA members.
+NCODA does not hold publishing rights to external abstracts or information.
+Our goal is to provide a platform for NCODA members to share and learn.

 Is there a submission fee?